Mosqlimate-project/sprint-template/scores/scores.md

 ### Peak accuracy ranking

-The overall rating was also calculated in a 3-week window centered on the peak.
-In this case, the ranking is calculated based on just 3 scores: CRPS, Record score and Interval score, but the logic used remains the same.
+The overall ranking was also calculated using only the scores from the 3-week window centered on the peak.
+In this case, the ranking is calculated based on just 3 scores: CRPS, Record score and Interval score.

 | Global (peak) - 2023 | Global (peak) - 2024 |
 |--------|--------|